RandomSearch18/qr-tool/README.md

 ## Run the app

+Need to get some revision done on the go?
 Simply scan the QR code below and open the `data:` URL that appears :D

 ![QR code for running the app](qr-2025-01-15.png)